Jonathan Davis: Family

 Davis's childhood is a major influence on Korn lyrics—the song "Daddy" gave rise to a rumor that he was molested by his father, Rick Davis.
 However, Jonathan has gone on record in many interviews saying he wrote the song about a female family friend who sexually abused him.
 He said that when he tried to turn to his family as a child to tell them about the abuse, they shrugged it off and did not believe him.

-Davis has been married twice.
+Davis has been married three times.
 His first marriage was to his high school sweetheart Renee Perez.
-They were married in 1998, had a son named Nathan (who also makes music under the alias Hi I'm Ghost) in 1995, and divorced in 2000.
+They were married on November 28, 1998, had a son named Nathan (who also makes music under the alias Hi I'm Ghost) in 1995, and divorced in 2000.
 Jonathan married Deven Davis in 2004.
 The couple have two sons, Pirate and Zeppelin.
 He filed for divorce in October 2016, citing irreconcilable differences.
 In 2018, a domestic violence restraining order was issued, blocking any child custody or visitation by Deven, whom Jonathan alleged was deep into drugs.
 Deven Davis died on August 17, 2018, at the age of 39 of combined drug intoxication from heroin and various prescription drugs.

+On July 3, 2026, Jonathan married jewelry designer Brittany Parisi in California.
+Ashlyn Robinnete of People Magazine writes the ceremony “was attended by 80 guests, and the aesthetic was influenced by Sandro Botticelli’s ‘The Birth of Venus’ painting, which Davis proposed in front of.”